 Who is Eligible for a Bankruptcy Hardship Discharge of Student Loans?

-Bankruptcy courts in Kansas use the Brunner test to grant or deny a hardship discharge.
-The Brunner test requires debtors to show they cannot maintain a minimal standard of living, that this situation is unlikely to change and that a good faith effort has been made to repay the loans.
+Bankruptcy Courts in Kansas use the Brunner test to determine whether there is undue hardship.
+Depending on whether undue hardship is found, the Court may grant or deny a discharge of student loans.
+The Brunner test requires debtors to demonstrate that their financial state cannot maintain a minimal standard of living and that their financial situation is unlikely to change.

-In Missouri, bankruptcy courts use the “totality of circumstances” test to determine whether to grant a hardship discharge.
-The totality of circumstances test observes the past, present and future financial circumstances of borrowers, and no good faith effort of repayment is required.
-This test is somewhat easier to qualify for than the Brunner test. consult with a Kansas City student loan lawyer if you need further clarification.
+In Missouri, Bankruptcy Courts use the “totality of circumstances” test to determine whether to discharge student loans due to undue hardship.
+The totality of circumstances test observes the past, present and future financial circumstances of borrowers.
+This test is somewhat easier to qualify for than the Brunner test.
+One of the reasons for this is because, unlike the state of Kansas, if undue hardship is found, it doesn’t matter whether the borrower previously made a good faith effort to repay the loan.
+Consult with a Kansas City student loan lawyer if you need further clarification.

 Reach Out to a Student Loan Attorney in Kansas City

-The opportunity to make a plan to deal with these issues can help save a student loan borrowers thousands of dollars or more over the life of the loan.
+The opportunity to address these issues can help save a student loan borrowers thousands of dollars or more over the life of the loan.
 Student loan debt should not ruin your goals of financial security.
 For many, the hardest part is making that first call and asking for help.
 Often, our prospective clients feel better immediately after speaking with a lawyer and learning about their legal options for debt relief and a fresh financial start.